komiamiko/komiamiko.github.io/_posts/2020-06-07-turmite-arena.markdown

 I don't think it should, but just in case it does:

 > "Turmite Arena" refers to the application in [the section titled "Turmite Arena app"](#app-section).
-> All outputs of Turmite Arena, including the displayed grid, are dedicated to the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)
+> All outputs of Turmite Arena, including the displayed grid, are dedicated to the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).

 Meanwhile, the program itself is licensed under an MIT license, the same as the rest of the site.

 </div>

 </div>

+<script src="/assets/js/turmite_arena.js"></script>